Fjallraven Kaipak 28 Backpack Review

 Carrying System with Fixed Back Length and Stable Hip Belt

 The Fjallraven Kaipak 38 has a carrying system with a fixed back length.
-So when I buy it, I have to make sure that the backpack fits my back and my body size perfectly.
+So when buying it, make sure that the backpack fits your back and body size perfectly.
 The carrying straps, as well as the shoulder and hip areas of the carrying system, are well-padded.
 Carrying slightly larger loads is therefore not a problem.

 Fjallraven Kaipak 28 Straps and Small Pockets